Curated OER

 The failure of Diplomacy, September-December 1941

-Learners investigate four main issues of concern between US and Japan prior to US involvement in World War II.
-In this role play lesson, students will take the role of US and Japanese negotiators trying to find a diplomatic solution to...
+High schoolers investigate four main issues of concern between US and Japan prior to US involvement in World War II.
+For this role play lesson, students will take the role of US and Japanese negotiators trying to find a diplomatic...

 Curated OER